mehmetkusken/rails-bike-project/README.md

 Run bundle install before getting started on the project.

+## Rails response
+Config/routes - matches route with controller/action
+logic in action will process the request
+Controller may interact with model
+Render view with given data

+## Nested Routes
+2 Nested routes => Index and New

+## Patterns for defining nested routes
+Define Routes config/routes
+Handle Request in our controller
+Render data on given view << really minimal changes need to the view >> nested routes for Bicycles resources bicycles/id/payments for index bicycles/id/payments/new for new

 ## Models
 There are three models in app/models, one User model , one Bicycle and one Payment.
 Both classes are inherit from ActiveRecord::Base.